-These will be given to all students who have cleared their accounts both in the Business Office as well as in the library and home-room.
-A student who pays his/her balance owing prior to the exam is required to show a permit at the beginning of each exam session.
+These will be given to all students who have cleared their accounts at the Business Office.
+A student who pays his/her balance owing prior to the exam is required to show a receipt at the beginning of each exam session.
 Grades, transcripts, report cards, diplomas and permission to take exams will be withheld for non-payment of any school fees/tuition and fees involving lost or damaged school property.